- Prep time 5 minutes

-- Place the eggs and egg yolks in the bowl of an electric mixer fitted with the whip attachment.
+- Place the eggs and egg yolks in the bowl of an electric mixer fitted with the whisk attachment.

 - Combine the sugar and water in a medium pot and stir over medium heat until it comes to a boil.
 When it begins to boil, stop stirring and attach a candy thermometer to the pot (if any sugar crystals have washed up on the sides, brush them away using a pastry brush dipped in cool water).
-Continue to cook the syrup until it reaches 240°F (final desired temperature).
+Continue to cook until the syrup reaches 230°F.

-- As soon as the sugar syrup hits 230°F, begin whipping the eggs and yolks on medium-high speed.
-The goal is to have the egg mixture become pale yellow and thick by the time the sugar reaches the 240°F.
+- As soon as the sugar reached 230°F, begin whipping the eggs and yolks on medium-high speed.
+The goal is to have the egg mixture become pale yellow and thick by the time the sugar reaches 240°F.

-- With the mixer running, gradually add room-temperature butter in 1/2 tablespoon chunks to the mixer.
-Continue adding and mixing until all of the butter is added and the buttercream is light and smooth.
+- With the mixer running, gradually add room temperature butter in 1 tablespoon (14 g) chunks to the mixer.
+Continue adding and mixing until all of the butter is added and the frosting is light and smooth.

-- Beat in the vanilla and mix to combine.
+- Beat in the vanilla and salt and mix to combine.
 The buttercream can be used immediately or refrigerated in an airtight container.